 Invertebrates most commonly use pheromones; however, most animals produce them.
 Birds are the only animals where pheromones are not used.
-Pheromones can be used to attract a mate, as a means of defense, mark territories, or in the case of bees, co-ordinate large amounts of workers.
-Farmers are turning to pheromones as a more humane way of tackling pests on their crops.
+Pheromones can be used to attract a mate, as a means of defense, mark territories, or coordinate large amounts of workers.
+Farmers are using pheromones to tackle pests on their crops more humanely.

-These are just some of the ways that animals use chemical communication, and there are some more fascinating ways below.
+These are just some ways that animals use chemical communication, and there are some more fascinating ways below.

 What Are Pheromones?